thepoly/docs/Style Guide.md

 "six feet three" and 6'3" (no spaces) are both acceptable.
 Do not say "six foot three" (not sure about when to use foot vs. feet tbh)

 #### Hockey Line
+A forgotten Rensselaer tradition.

 #### the horseshoe
+The horseshoe is the informal term for the semicircular loop of pavement in front of the Union, where shuttles arrive.

 #### Houston Field House
 See [athletic facilities](#athletic-facilities).

 #### hyperlink
+When linking to another article, website, or resource within a text, *The Poly* prefers links to be multi-word; often, whole sentences can be found linked in our articles.

 #### hyphen
 Hyphens are used in compound phrases that are treated as individual entities and used as adjectives but are not formally recognized as words in their own right.
 When the first word ends in -ly, a hyphen is not generally used, e.g., *Union-funded* vs. *newly elected*.